certtools/intelmq/docs/user/configuration-management.rst

 Keep in mind that it is slower, but has better monitoring capabilities and is more stable.
 The AMQP support is considered beta, so small problems might occur.
 So far, only RabbitMQ as broker has been tested.

-You can change the broker for single bots (set the parameters in the runtime configuration per bot) or for the whole botnet (in defaults configuration).
+You can change the broker for single bots (set the parameters in the runtime configuration per bot) or for the whole botnet (using the global configuration).

 You need to set the parameter ``source_pipeline_broker``/``destination_pipeline_broker`` to ``amqp``.
 There are more parameters available: